QuantumMaterialsModelling/bands4vasp/README.md

 Beside the --fermi option is also the option -rs [--readsave].
 The -rs option reads the raw data from the calculation before, which can save a lot of time caused by reading the VASP files.
 It can be used in the following way:

-* First you run a calculation in the normal mode.
+* First run a calculation in the normal mode.
 > $ b4vasp %calc

 * Now one can modify the INPAR file and run the calculation again, but this time without a path specification, with the optional --fermi option and the option -rs.